-2, 2.
-Principle of sovereignty: The Network of Micro-cinemas attempts to contribute to the longterm goal of audiovisual sovereignty in Peru and the Andean region.
+- 2, 2.
+Principle of sovereignty: The Network of Micro-cinemas attempts to contribute to the longterm goal of audiovisual sovereignty in Peru and then Andean region. - 2, 5.

-2, 5.
 Principle of the complementarity of economic and cultural aspects of development: Since culture is one of the mainsprings of development, the cultural aspects of development are as important as its economic aspects.
-The micro-cinema project empowers individuals and communities to enjoy their fundamental right to enjoy and participate in culture.
+The micro-cinema project empowers individuals and communities to enjoy their fundamental right to enjoy and participate in